[Note: This post was updated in May 2014, when the former ING Direct changed its name to Tangerine.]

-My point is, rather than comparing the Streetwise Portfolios to the optimal solution, let’s compare them to the typical investor’s situation.
+My point is, rather than comparing the Tangerine funds to the optimal solution, let’s compare them to the typical investor’s situation.
 There is more than $900 billion in mutual funds in Canada, and the average MER of a balanced fund is 2.15% (according to Morningstar’s 2013 Global Fund Investor Experience Report).
-It’s true this figure includes a trailer fee for advice, something you won’t get with a Streetwise account.
+It’s true this figure includes a trailer fee for advice, something you won’t get with a Tangerine account.
 But the sad truth is investors with five-figure portfolios typically get either dreadful advice or no advice.
 And in many cases they don’t need to pay for professional help.
 If you’re just tucking away a couple of thousand dollars a year in tax-sheltered accounts, it’s tough for an advisor to add value.

 That describes the majority of investors in Canada.
 According to recent report from Advocis, the average client of a mutual fund advisor in Canada has an account between $64,000 and $75,000.
 What percentage do you think have globally diversified, regularly rebalanced portfolios that cost less than 1.07%?
 And if those investors are paying a 1% trailer fee, how many are receiving good advice?
-I’d suggest at least three out of four would be better off simply socking away money in a Streetwise Portfolio.
+I’d suggest at least three out of four would be better off simply socking away money in a Tangerine Investment Fund.

 Justin and I fully explain the advantages of this simple solution in the white paper, but I’ll summarize the main points here:

 Client support.
 Some discount brokerages—including Questrade and Virtual Brokers—have enticed investors with commission-free ETFs.
 I’m aware many readers are pleased with these bargain brokerages, and that’s fine.
 But they would not be my first recommendation for investors with small portfolios and no investing experience.
-I’d rather send them to ING DIRECT, where the mutual fund reps have been specifically trained to answer questions about index investing.
+I’d rather send them to Tangerine, where the mutual fund reps have been specifically trained to answer questions about index investing.

 If you’re happily investing with a portfolio of ETFs or TD e-Series funds, keep up the great work.
 But if you’ve never invested on your own before—or if you have a friend or family member in that situation—download our white paper and learn how you can get started in indexing investing with a simple 0ne-fund solution.